grayallen68/sem-population/use-cases/use-case-1.md

 ### Trigger

-A request for population information is sent by the department manager
+A request for country information is sent by the department manager

 ## MAIN SUCCESS SCENARIO

-1. The department manager sends a request for population information
+1. The department manager sends a request for country information
-2. Data Analysts accesses population information from the database
+2. Data Analysts accesses country information from the database
 3. Data Analyst produces a table based on the retrieved information
 4. Data Analyst sends report to Department Manager successfully